 In Arizona, sex crimes are pursued vehemently.
 Sex crimes fall under the category of crimes that garner a strong emotional response from the public.
-Usually, defendants need to have a credible and experienced criminal defense lawyer in their corner to get the best possible outcome.
+Usually, defendants need to have a credible and experienced Phoenix Sex Crime Defense Lawyer in their corner to get the best possible outcome.
 Regardless of the conditions surrounding the case and possible aggravating factors, the prosecuting counsel will mostly seek harsh punishments for the offense.
 To better understand the age of consent in Arizona and the factors surrounding consent laws, read below.

 The Arizona age of consent is pegged at 18 years.
 This is contained in A.R.S 13-1405.
 This means that a person who is 18 years or above is capable of making legal decisions and giving consent.
 Under the statute, it is considered illegal to engage in any form of sexual relations with anyone under the legal age of consent.
 This means that a person that is 20 years old cannot have sexual contact or relations with another that is 17 years of age.
 This could be grounds for strong sexual criminal charges like statutory rape.